netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

    Instead, they should be given to the QUIC(-MP) layer or the application layer.
 That means that path information would only be accepyted and retained if the QUIC(-MP) or application layer.
-2. SCION layers and QUIC(-MP) layers should interface  by using network addersses that include all information that identifies an andpoint, including, for example, AS code.
+2. SCION layers and QUIC(-MP) layers should interface by using network addresses that include all information that identifies an andpoint, including, for example, AS code.
 Any change to a network address (including the AS code) should trigger path validation.